If you are in a hurry and just want to find out what the best projector for Church is then I’d recommend Optoma X600 XGA Projector as the best one.

 Looking for a projector to replace an old one, building a new church, or just need to find a better video quality can be difficult.
 Finding the right projector can be a big help in your ministry.
 It could serve you and your congregation for years to come.

 To aid you in your search, I recommend the Optoma X600 XGA Projector.
-It is the ideal projector for the church because of its fantastic colors, great connectivity, and exceptional brightness.
-The Crestron Roomview provides a configurable interface to control devices from any computer in every room.
+It is the best projector for the church because of its fantastic colors, great connectivity, and exceptional brightness.
+The Crestron Roomview of the Optoma X600 provides a configurable interface to control devices from any computer in every room.
 It also offers a wide variety of computer and video put signals.
 The Audio inputs eliminate costly and complicated additional audio cabling and hardware.